Was looked on as something shocking

-If a show has an episode set in the 1800s or early 1900s, or is referring to that era, expect mention to be made of The Ankle Taboo.
-This is often Played for Laughs; a picture of a bare ankle will be referred to as pornography, and the sight of one will induce much shock, scandal and monocle-popping.
+If a show or movie is set in the 1800s or early 1900s, or makes references to that era, expect mention of The Ankle Taboo: A display of bare ankle will be referred to as pornography, and the sight of one will induce much shock, scandal and monocle-popping.
 Other times, "can't show your ankles" will simply be used as shorthand to sum up all of the repressiveness of that era.

-How much this was Truth in Television is debatable, since climbing stairs and getting into or out of carriages would probably lead to plenty of exposed ankles in everyday Victorian life, especially for working-class women, and girls' dresses tend to have shorter hemlines and are expected to get longer once they come of age◊, and theatrical costumes often showed far more, at least until knee level, but it's pretty firmly entrenched in popular culture nowadays.
-Surviving examples of 19th-century women's hosiery and footwear, particularly from the late 19th century through The Edwardian Era, are often very, very fancy, lavishly embroidered and decorated.
+- Surviving examples of women's hosiery and footwear, particularly from the late 19th century through The Edwardian Era, are often very, very fancy, with lavish embroidery and decoration.
 This is a pretty fair indication that many women were aware of the erotic power of the exposed foot and ankle as a tool of flirtation or seduction, and dressed up their feet and legs appropriately whenever so inclined.

 Note that a lot of things we tolerate today were severely frowned upon in those days (and vice versa), but the exposed ankle is probably one of the easiest, quickest, and (in 21st-century culture) silliest examples of Values Dissonance that a show can portray, and thus works best for a quick gag.